mljar/studio-old/README.md

 In this repository we publish binaries (executables), track progress and issues for MLJAR Studio Desktop Application.

+### Would you like to try it?

+If you would like to test MLJAR Studio application please fill the [form](https://docs.google.com/forms/d/e/1FAIpQLSeB5-hA326sBg9fg-ppVeYXDYHbRWYoKO18p4MdnxFYknA7aw/viewform) and we will let you know when it will be ready.

 ## Milestone versions

 1. Version 1.0 ([Łapy](https://en.wikipedia.org/wiki/%C5%81apy)) - working notebook with graphical interface for code creation.